 Excellent holiday.
 Cameo was particularly lovely and.
 Or spoil t by tourism.
 Food very good.
 Excellent tour guide.

 Excellent locations, very good tour manager and affable guides.
 Some of the tasting experiences were very good, overall there was plenty of variety.

 very much appreciated cuneo an turin as places to explore

 I really enjoyed the holiday in Italy, it was very interesting but I really did not like the hotel in Cuneo.
 This was a little disappointing when everything else was so good.

 Excellent location and wonderful scenery.
 The tours were very enlightening and local guides were very knowledgable and informative.
 Fabulous food and wine.

 Travel arrangements all worked well, the hotels were good and the itinerary worked well.

 Rail travel and hotel accommodation were all very good.
-The group nature of the tour was also very good as the social aspects of the tour improved the experience considerably.
-The program of events was ideal allowing adequate free time as well as well organised, enjoyable, excursions.
+The group nature of the holiday was also very good as the social aspects of the holiday improved the experience considerably.
+The programme of events was ideal allowing adequate free time as well as well organised, enjoyable, excursions.
 The party leader was excellent.
 The only downside was the relatively high cost and time spent in getting to and from St.Pancras, which seems to be inevitable.
-The cost of trains to London and hotel accommodation in London added considerably to the the cost of the tour,, however.
+The cost of trains to London and hotel accommodation in London added considerably to the the cost of the holiday,, however.